anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Note that this document does not update the guidance from [@!RFC9083, section 4.1] regarding "/help" responses and the "rdapConformance" array.

-When a server implementation supports multiple extensions, it is RECOMMENDED that the server also support and return versioning information such as that defined by [@?I-D.ietf-regext-rdap-versioning].

 ### Camel Casing {#camel_casing}

 The styling convention used in [@!RFC9083] for JSON names is often